MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/plan-security-antivirus.md

 ## Exclusion of file type by extension

-The following file name extension-specific exclusions for Orchestrator includes real-time scans, scheduled scans, and local scans.
+The following file name extension-specific exclusions for Orchestrator include real-time scans, scheduled scans, and local scans.

 ### SQL database servers